Federal prosecutors accuse Zoom executive of working with Chinese government to surveil users and suppress video calls

 To terminate the Tiananmen Square calls, the complaint alleges, Jin’s co-conspirators fabricated evidence that they were intended to discuss child abuse, racism, terrorism and violence.
 Jin’s co-conspirators also entered some calls with fake accounts that used pornographic or terrorist-related profile images, and Jin pointed to those images as evidence to terminate the meetings and suspend the hosts’ accounts.

-John Demers, the assistant attorney general for national security, declined to identify the company but said the firm had, like many others that do business in China, put itself in a difficult position by operating in an authoritarian country whose laws and practices often “run antithetical to our values.”
+John Demers, the assistant attorney general for national security, said the firm had, like many others that do business in China, put itself in a difficult position by operating in an authoritarian country whose laws and practices often “run antithetical to our values.”

 “The company was focused on complying with Chinese law and the expectations of Chinese law enforcement,” Demers said.
 “But what happened over time is those expectations increased.
 So it goes from, ‘Well, respond to our lawful requests,’ to ‘You must take action within a minute to shut down any action on your platforms’ — not just in China, but outside — that hits upon topics of sensitivity to the Chinese government.”